extio1/text_editor/README.md

 # Usage
 As result of the build executables are available (in `build`):
-1. `vector` - executable with entry point in main.c
+1. `text_editor` - executable with entry point in main.c
-2. `vector_test` - google tests
+2. `test/model/model_test` - google tests for model

-# For Tanya's tests
-1. check installation of gtests
-2. check installation of lcov

-cd test
-./build_run.sh